apollographql/apollo-link/docs/source/links/state.md

 To retrieve the data in your component, bind your query to your component via your favorite Apollo view layer integration just like you normally would.
-Then, React Apollo will attach both your remote & local data to `props.data` while tracking both loading & error states.
+Then, React Apollo will attach both your remote and local data to `props.data` while tracking both loading and error states.
 Once the query returns a result, your component will update reactively.

 ```js